 6. Sausmarez Manor

 On our previous visit to Guernsey, we stopped at Sausmarez Manor, a beautiful Queen Anne manor house surrounded by gardens and a woodland sculpture trail around a lake.
-The house was not open when we visited, although there are guided tours on certain days, and if you wish to book one of the cruise excursions I would certainly look for one that includes a tour of the house and gardens.
+The house was not open when we visited this time, although there are guided tours on certain days, and if you wish to book one of the cruise excursions from the Guernsey cruise port I would certainly look for one that includes a tour of the house as well as the gardens.
 At the front of the manor is a formal lawned garden, with a smaller garden with herbaceous borders to one side.

-These gardens around the house are free and for an extra charge I enjoyed the sculpture trail which is like an outdoor art gallery, with sculptures in a woodland setting beside the lake.
-There is also a charming small tea room in a conservatory beside the house.
+These gardens around the house are free and for an extra charge I enjoyed the sculpture trail which has the air of an outdoor art gallery, with sculptures in a woodland setting beside the lake.
+There is also a small but charming tea room in the conservatory beside the house.
 Although we didn’t visit Sausmarez Manor on this occasion, it would be easy to visit independently by bus from St Peter Port, or in a combined visit walking or cycling to Fermain Bay.